nkrusch/dissertation/readme.txt

 tested on macOS (amd64, arm64) and Linux Ubuntu 22.04 (amd64).

 ALTERNATIVE SETUP
 Build the container from scratch.
-Building takes about 10-15 min, and does not assume a specific architecture (tested on amd and arm).
+Building takes about 10-15 min.
+The build does not assume a specific architecture  and has been tested on both amd and arm.
 Run at the unzipped sources root:

     docker build . -t dimage
     docker run --name dimage -it --rm dimage